 That is why we are holding this conference.
 One mind, alone, is insufficient to grasp and grapple with the challenges we face.
 But we live in a new era.
 An era where information is constantly at our fingertips.
 Where communication is easy and hugely interactive.
 Where it is entirely possible, in fact desirable that we should harness the power of the collective mind to help address the problems we face.

-If you haven’t seen it go to the web, look at the document NHS England has just published Transforming Participation in Health and Care.
+If you haven’t seen it go to the web, look at the document NHS England has just published Transforming Participation in Health and Care (document is available on our archived website).
 This sets out the new way and ways we need to work with and unleash the potential of the people we serve.

 I was trained before the internet.
 I trained to be the expert, the repository of knowledge and experience that people would come to for advice, help and care.
 I was trained to believe that, invariably, there was a singular diagnosis and by applying my intellect and skills I could make that diagnosis and offer a cure.
 I was trained to be autonomous, accountable for my actions (and inactions).

 I was trained to meet the challenges of the 20th century.
 The challenges of the past.

 Those challenges have changed.

 We are all aware of the demographic changes.
 People are living longer and, let us not forget, the majority living a good quality of life but a substantial number are experiencing the impact of long term conditions.
 And the change in life expectancy and disease patterns have been accompanied by huge societal changes – beliefs, attitudes and expectations have shifted enormously.